cBioPortal/cbioportal-docker-compose/README.md

 ```

 ## Advanced topics
-### Clickhouse Mode
-We also support Clickhouse mode for the Study View page which uses Clickhouse as the database and is much faster than the legacy MySQL implementation.
-Follow the steps below to run cBioPortal Docker Compose in clickhouse mode.
-1. Modify [.env](.env) to use clickhouse-compatible release of cBioPortal.
-    ```text
-    ...
-    DOCKER_IMAGE_CBIOPORTAL=cbioportal/cbioportal:master
-    ...
-    ```
-2. Run init script
-    ```shell
-    ./init.sh
-    ```
-3. Start cBioPortal with clickhouse
-    ```shell
-    docker compose -f docker-compose.yml -f addon/clickhouse/docker-compose.clickhouse.yml up
-    ```

 ### Run different cBioPortal version

 A different version of cBioPortal can be run using docker compose by declaring the `DOCKER_IMAGE_CBIOPORTAL`